-Realm, which has been acquired by MongoDB in summer 2019, is an ACID-compliant NoSQL database.
+Realm, which was acquired by MongoDB in summer 2019, is an ACID-compliant NoSQL database.
 It has been strongly focused on mobile platforms from its start and is only beginning to move into IoT.
 It offers central as well as P2P synchronization.
 Supported languages include Java, Kotlin, Swift, C# and NodeJS.

 Redis is a key-value database, which is per default not ACID-compliant.
 However, it offers an optional durability transaction concept, which when turned on reduces the database performance significantly.
 In contrast to other database systems, it works in memory with user commands not being data queries, but specific operations to be performed on abstract data types.
 Redis has many different client bindings, e.g. C, C++, Dart, Go, Java, NodeJS, Python and Rust.